Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

 The next crucial step was tokenization, which involves breaking down the text into individual words or "tokens."
 During this process, normalization was also performed:
 *   Converting all text to lowercase.
 *   Removing punctuation, numbers, and short words (length less than 3).
-*   Eliminating common English stopwords (e.g., "the," "is," "a") which carry little semantic meaning for topic identification.
+*   Eliminating common English stopwords (e.g., "the," "is," "a") that carry little semantic meaning for topic identification.
 *   Counting term frequency within each document.

 ```python